Balkan Jews

-Balkan Jews refers to Jews who live or lived in the Balkans.
+Balkan Jews refers to Jews who live or lived in the Balkan region of Europe.

 History

 The Jewish communities of the Balkans were some of the oldest in Europe and date back to antiquity.
 The oldest communities of Jews in the port cities of the Balkans date back to the 4th century B.C during the reign of Alexander the Great in what would become North Macedonia.
 Communities continued to form in Dalmatia, Slavonia, and Serbia from the 1st century A.D., partially as a result of the First Jewish–Roman War violently put down by Emperor Titus.
 In the medieval ages, Jews were recorded as living in Ljubljana in 1213, in Rijeka in 1346, and in Split in 1397.
 These older Jewish communities predated the arrival of Sephardi Jews and merged with the newer populations that came from Spain and Portugal.
 Most Jews arrived in the Balkans in the 1490s after the Spanish Inquisition.
 Many Ashkenazi Jews also came to the Balkans in the 1400s because of persecution in northern European countries.